The 5 Most Impressive Japanese Guitar Brands

 In the 1970s, due to significant market demand, the decline in the quality of American-made guitars was inevitable.
 It created a massive gap in the market, which caused an opening for new upcoming guitar manufacturers.
 This became an excellent opportunity for Japanese brands.

-Japanese instruments at the time were already creating decent-quality copies.
+Japanese instruments at the time were already creating decent-quality copies of the different types of guitars.
 These copies are patterned after the big brands, like Fender, Gibson, and even Rickenbacker.

 Japanese guitars also featured quality guitars that the market needed at the time.
 Manufacturers could lower the prices of these guitars significantly because these guitars were mainly made out of cheaper materials.